Sggggt/wordTotex/README.md

 ## Features
 - Maps Word headings to LaTeX section commands.
 - Preserves inline formatting (bold/italic/underline), basic colors, and monospace fonts.
-- Keeps paragraph alignment (居中/右对齐) and maps Word lists to `itemize`/`enumerate`.
+- Keeps paragraph alignment and maps Word lists to `itemize`/`enumerate`.
 - Converts tables to `tabular` while keeping cell alignment and inline text formatting.
+- Extracts embedded images into an `<tex_name>_images/` folder next to the `.tex` and inserts relative `\includegraphics` paths (the web flow returns a zip when images exist).
 - Optionally wraps output with a minimal preamble (`--no-preamble` to disable).

 ## Notes
-- The conversion aims for readable LaTeX, but complex Word formatting (footnotes, images, equations, custom styles) is not handled.
-These will need manual edits in the generated `.tex`.
+- The conversion aims for readable LaTeX, but complex Word formatting (footnotes, equations, custom styles) may need manual edits in the generated `.tex`.
 - Always review the `.tex` output, especially for documents with advanced formatting.